Susumu Ohno

 Susumu Ohno (大野 乾, Ōno Susumu) was a Japanese-American geneticist and evolutionary biologist, and seminal researcher in the field of molecular evolution.
+Due to his work on genome duplication in evolution, homologous genes that exist as duplicates due to whole genome duplication are termed ohnologs.

 Biography

 Susumu Ohno was born to Japanese parents in Keijō, Chōsen (present-day Seoul, South Korea), Empire of Japan on February 1, 1928.
 The second of five children, he was the son of the minister of education of the Japanese Protectorate of Korea.
 The family returned to mainland Japan after the war in 1945.
 He later became a citizen of the United States.
 Susumu Ohno married musician Midori Aoyama in 1951.
 They had two sons and one daughter.

 His passion for science derived from his lifelong love of horses.
 He earned a Ph.D. in veterinary science at Tokyo University of Agriculture and Technology in 1949, and later a Ph.D. and D.Sc. from Hokkaido University.
 He went to the United States in 1951, as a visiting scholar to UCLA, and in 1952 joined the new research department at City of Hope Medical Center, where he remained in active research until 1996.